Generic Name and Formulations:

 Aid to hemostasis for oozing blood and minor bleeding from accessible capillaries and small venules.
 Adjunct for surgical hemostasis with absorbable gelatin sponge.

 For topical use only.
-See literature.
+See full labeling.
 Profuse bleeding (eg, abraided surfaces of liver or spleen): 1000 IU/mL.
 General use (eg. plastic surgery, dental extractions, skin grafting): 100 IU/mL.
 May dilute to prepare intermediate strengths, if needed.
 Oozing surfaces: may use dry form.

 Sign Up for Free e-newsletters